felixroeser/binarysolo/README.md

 ### Motivation

-*Host [String](https://github.com/swanson/stringer) on a cheap   and add some goodies like gitolite, jekyll*
+*Host [Stringer](https://github.com/swanson/stringer) on a cheap [DigitalOcean](https://www.digitalocean.com/) 5$ box
+and add some goodies like gitolite, jekyll and a http reverse proxy*

 ### Vision